equinor/ecalc/docs/drafts/next.draft.md

 ## Bug Fixes

 - Hardened compressor PH flash handling so invalid thermodynamic states are no longer used in compressor outlet calculations.
+- `LiquidRemover` now scales the outlet mass rate by the gas mass fraction when liquid is dropped, so the removed liquid mass is no longer carried by the gas stream downstream.

 ## Breaking changes